 🔪Instructions

 Ok, let me walk you through how to make it step by step.
-You can also watch this video.
+Click here to watch how to make it.

-- All ingredients in a bowl: Put eggs, soy milk, and salt in a medium bowl.
+- All ingredients in a bowl: Put eggs, soy milk, and a pinch of salt in a medium bowl.

 - Make egg mixture: Mix well by cutting chunks of egg white.